jjborrelli/microbial-dyn/Docs/ms_draft.md

 Microbes can compete with one another directly for limited resources in the gut (both food and space).
 Alternatively they may interact via the production of metabolites.
 These compounds can be either beneficial or detrimental to the growth of other microbial populations.
 Thus, in microbial communities we may expect to see all five major interaction types: competition (-,-), mutualism (+,+), parasitism/predation (+,-), amensalism (-,0), and commensalism (+,0).

+An understanding of how microbes interact may allow us to

 - Talk about microbial community stability